 The Miele Classic C1 is good for cleaning stairs.
-It's pretty compact, and you can easily position it upright on stairsteps.
+It's pretty compact, and you can easily position it upright on stair steps.
 It's also well-suited for cleaning all surface types.
 However, it doesn't have the longest power cord, which may be a problem if you're vacuuming a particularly tall staircase.

 The Miele Classic C1 is okay for light workshop cleaning, but that isn't its intended use.
-It delivers exceptional performance on bare surfaces and is very effective on low-pile rugs, but you shouldn't try to suck up heavier debris like metal or wood shavings, which can puncture its dirtbag.
+It delivers exceptional performance on bare surfaces and is very effective on low-pile rugs, but don't try to suck up heavier debris like metal or wood shavings, which can puncture its dirtbag.
 It also isn't suitable for sucking up liquids.

 The Miele Classic C1 is available in a couple of different variants.
 We tested the Classic C1 Pure Suction PowerLine - SBAN0 model, which also happens to be the base model in the lineup.